Garrett-M-code/Music-Downloader/README.md

 If you get an `The syntax of the command is incorrect.`, this means your filepath is incorrect.
 Either the artwork, or the file destination is incorrectly formatted in your spreadsheet.

+If you get an `A subdirectory or file <BLANK> already exists.`, this is not really an issue, more of a side effect of using mkdir on differnt systems (Windows vs. Unix).

 Finally, you may have issues downloading songs marked as explicit or age rated.
 Unfourtounatly, this is on Youtube's end to control.
 Try finding the same song in a different video and test your results.